auto-ssl/lua-resty-auto-ssl/README.md

   # hold your certificate data.
   lua_shared_dict auto_ssl 1m;

-  # A DNS resolver must be defined for OSCP stapling to function.
+  # A DNS resolver must be defined for OCSP stapling to function.
   resolver 8.8.8.8;

   # Initial setup tasks.